Friday May 10 5:00-6:30p King Library Rm 320

 - Class Visits

 - Exhibits & Events

-Professor Lance Ingwersen’s course on (HST 470) Theater in the Americas 19-20th Century utilized our Native American Women’s Playwright Archives Collection (NAWPA) to complete a senior project.
+Professor Lance Ingwersen’s course on (HST 470) Theater in the Americas 19-20th Century used our Native American Women’s Playwright Archives Collection (NAWPA) to complete a senior project.

 The students were introduced to the Archival Method, background on the NAWPA Collection and then explored the collection.
 They create posts with their papers.